ashtonkellis/cookie-stand/tasks.md

 # Canvas Stuff

 # stretch goals for tuesday's lab
-1. add total for each hour to sales table

 ## sales.html
 1. add a table to store the staffing requirements